mengnans/swen90013-2018-as/README.md

 For questions/issues regarding Docker please consult with the [Docker documentation](https://docs.docker.com/) or Ferdinand.

 Remaining bugs:
-- the main stylesheet is not applied until it is edited in the style editor of your browser
 - building an image probably takes longer than convenient
 - the nodejs packages are downloaded over an insecure link
+- hot loading of resources is not supported at the moment
 - you tell me ;)